AAMH/Topology-Drawer/README.md

 <img src="sampleoutput.png">
 </p>

 PCs in the figure are containers connected to each other in a single docker host.
+IP adressess, port numbers and also number of transferred packets are also shown.